Updated August 17, 2022.

 - If it’s negative, you can end isolation and wear a well-fitting mask for an additional 5 days when around other people.

-What should I do if I’ve been told to quarantine or isolate?
+What should I do if I’ve been told to isolate?

 Limit your out-of-home activity to medical care and do not go into school or work.
 You should also avoid public transportation, ride-sharing, and taxis.
 If you need groceries, try using a meal or grocery delivery service where your food can be dropped off right outside your door.